oracle/node-oracledb/doc/src/user_guide/migrate.rst

   :ref:`execution attribute <propexecextendedmetadata>` values are ignored.

-- The errors are handled differently by the node-oracledb Thin and Thick modes, see :ref:`exceptions`.
+- The node-oracledb Thin and Thick modes may return different errors in some scenarios.
+See :ref:`exceptions`.

 - The node-oracledb Thick mode uses Oracle Database's National Language Support (NLS) functionality to assist in globalizing applications.
-The node-oracledb Thin mode ignores all Oracle NLS environment variables, and the ``ORA_TZFILE`` environment variable.
+The node-oracledb Thin mode uses Node.js localization functions.
 See :ref:`nls`.

 .. _changingthick: